prgr4m/patron/readme.md

 used with blog addon in the admin interface... and just python 2.x.

 ## Usage
-Stencil help is pretty self explanatory... the only thing that might be confusing is with the model generator when describing fields and relationships.
+Patron help is pretty self explanatory... the only thing that might be confusing is with the model generator when describing fields and relationships.

 ex:
 ```
-stencil model public Person name:string-40:unique age:integer:default-21
+patron model public Person name:string-40:unique age:integer:default-21
 ```
 'public' being the blueprint targeted models.py file